ShannonAI/OpenViDial/README.md

 # OpenViDial
-This repo contains introduction and donwload methods of **OpenViDial** dataset, which is  proposed in paper [《todo》](todo).
+This repo contains introduction and downloading instructions of **OpenViDial** dataset, which is  proposed in paper [《todo》](todo).

 It also contains codes to reproduce three baselines.
 (See Section [Baselines](#baselines))